pedropiloto/node-solid-server/ldp-microservice/README.md

 Edit your `/etc/hosts` file, and append:

 ```
-# Used for unit testing solid
+# Used for unit testing ldp-web
 127.0.0.1 nic.localhost
 127.0.0.1 tim.localhost
 127.0.0.1 nicola.localhost